 Centre for Integrated Rural Development

 Alleviation of rural poverty has been one of the avowed objectives of planned development in India.
 Accordingly, the government policies and programmes have been designed.
-However, several drawbacks have been identified from time to time in implementation of these programmes.
+However, several drawbacks have been identified from time to time in implementation of these programs.
 It was therefore realized that a sustainable strategy based on increasing the productive employment opportunities and thereby eliminate proverty is required.
 Integrated rural development aims at both the economic betterment of people as well as greater social transformation.

 Realizing its social responsibility, the University has established the Centre for Integrated Rural Development (CIRD) in December, 2009 with the aim of bringing about integrated rural development through technology transfer to the farmers for the improvement in agricultural production and quality of life.
 The centre would also focus on injecting new technological inputs in agriculture and agro based industries such as biotechnology, biodiversity, eco-technology, etc., and also encourage the farmers to grow tree-born oil seeds for bio-diesel production.